-Clearly something is unexpected with this picture, as it certainly looks like it's a hard and lengthy task to fill a long haul high capacity cable with data, and TCP is not behaving as we'd expect.
-While experimenting with the boundaries of TCP is in itself an interesting area of research, there are some practical problems here that could well benefit from this type of high speed transport.
+Clearly something is unexpected with this scenario, because it certainly looks like it is a difficult and lengthy task to fill a long-haul, high-capacity cable with data, and TCP is not behaving as expected.
+Although experimenting with the boundaries of TCP is in itself an interesting area of research, some practical problems here could well benefit from this type of high-speed transport.

-The most commonly quoted example, and certainly one of the more impressive ones is the Large Hadron Collider at CERN.
+A commonly quoted example, and certainly one of the more impressive ones is the Large Hadron Collider at CERN:

 "The CERN Particle Physics lab in Geneva, Switzerland, successfully transmitted a data stream averaging 600Mbytes per second for 10 days to seven countries in Europe and the US.
-It was a crucial test of the computing infrastructure for the large Hadron Collider being built at CERN.
+It was a crucial test of the computing infrastructure for the Large Hadron Collider being built at CERN.
 The LHC will be the most data intensive physics instrument ever built, generating 1500 Megabytes every second for a decade or more."

-New Scientist, 30 April 2005
+-New Scientist, 30 April 2005